 It wasn’t until 1981 that a Christian Moerlein Select Lager was reintroduced.
 The updated beer was on the leading edge of the craft beer revolution.
 From there, the brand changed hands many times up until 2004 when it was brought back to Cincinnati.
 Just like it did in the beginning, the Christian Moerlein Brewing Company pioneered craft brewing in Cincinnati once again.

 Our brewery was born from the hands of a simple blacksmith whose dedication to fine craftsmanship came through by brewing high-quality, German beers.
-The names of our new beers reflect the artisanship and tools utilized by a blacksmith: Smithy, Twist, Bronzer, Rivet and Groove.
 We’re proud to continue brewing in Cincinnati, and ready to reinforce our legacy as part of the city’s brewing heritage for years to come.